guanjiechen118/guanjiechen118.github.io/_pages/about.md

   - /about.html
 ---

 I am currently undertaking a PhD in Artificial Intelligence at Shanghai Jiao Tong University, under the supervision of Professor [Yu Cheng](https://ych133.github.io/).
 Prior to this, I completed a Bachelor of Science in Computer Science at Nanjing University between 2020 and 2024.
-From 2022-2023, I served as an intern in Professor [Yinghuan Shi](https://cs.nju.edu.cn/shiyh/index.htm)’s research group at Nanjing University.

 Latest News
 ======
 - 2024-Jul-21: I have been invited to participate in the 41st International Conference on Machine Learning (ICML) in Vienna, Austria.
-- 2024-Jun-21: Graduating from Nanjing University with B.S. degree.
+- 2024-Jun-21: Graduated from Nanjing University with B.S. degree.
 - 2024-May-02: Our work "MoE-RBench: Building more reliable Language Model with Mixture of Experts" has been accepted by ICML2024.
 - 2023-Oct-24: Internship at Shanghai Artificial Intelligence Laboratory.
 - 2023-Sep-28: Recommended to Shanghai Jiao Tong University to study for PhD.